 Resources for Inauguration 2021 (AND BEYOND)

-We have had inquiries from members of our community (faculty, staff, and students) who, true to the Georgetown spirit of Hoyas for Others, are interested in learning more about or are planning to engage in safe, direct and social action related to the Inauguration.
+We have had inquiries from members of our community (faculty, staff, and students) who, true to the Georgetown spirit of Hoyas for Others, are interested in learning more about or are planning to engage in safe, direct, and social action.
 Information on this webpage below and linked in the red button above has been compiled by staff members of the Center for Social Justice Research, Teaching & Service at Georgetown University (new window) (CSJ) and Division of Student Affairs based on their experiences and recommendations.
 While these opportunities are not being run or endorsed by CSJ or Georgetown University, we work directly with many of the partners on this list.

 Prepare before heading out into the streets.
 Read through the thorough American Civil Liberties Union (ACLU) Protesters’ Rights.

 For Hoyas planning to engage in protest and social action, CSJ encourages you to create a small, trustworthy TEAM, as described by the East Point Peace Academy.
 CSJ does not recommend that you engage in protest or social action alone.